mikeAdamss/platform/README.md

 The terraform and ansible code is defined within appropriate sub directories of a given purpose (i.e for environments look in `./environments/terraform` and `./environments/ansible`).

-I've defined the `helm` charts within a `helm` sub directory of `/ansible`, this is purely a convenience for relatively referencing locally defined charts from within the ansible playbooks.
+I've defined the `helm` charts within a `helm` sub directory of the appropriate `/ansible` sub diectories, this is purely a convenience for relatively referencing locally defined charts from within the ansible playbooks.